 - Theatre, Michelle Granshaw

-For further information about specific CLST requirements, both students and Liaisons can contact CLST staff member Briar Somerville (email@example.com or at 412.624.6564) or see her in office in Cathedral of Learning 454.
+For further information about specific CLST requirements, both students and Liaisons can contact CLST staff member Briar Somerville (firstname.lastname@example.org or at 412.624.6564) or see her in her office in Cathedral of Learning 454.

 For broader guidance about CLST faculty expertise, course selection outside home departments, and career development, students can contact CLST Director Ron Zboray (email@example.com or 412-624-6969, either to communicate long distance or to schedule an advising appointment).
 His office in 401c Cathedral of Learning.
 The Director is also the final decision-maker in administering CLST program policies affecting students.